akerl/speculate/README.md

   speculate env ROLENAME [flags]

 Flags:
-  -a, --account string   Account ID to assume role on (defaults to source account -l, --lifetime int     Set lifetime of credentials in seconds (defaults to 3600 seconds / 1 hour, min 900, max 3600) (default 3600)
+  -a, --account string   Account ID to assume role on (defaults to source account) -h, --help             help for env
-  -m, --mfa              Use MFA when assuming role
+  -l, --lifetime int     Set lifetime of credentials in seconds between 900 and 43200 (default 3600) -m, --mfa              Use MFA when assuming role
       --mfacode string   Code to use for MFA
       --policy string    Set a IAM policy in JSON for the assumed credentials